tec1group/Software/games/README.md

 # TEC Games

 ## General Setup
 To be run on the TEC-1D with any Monitor.
-For the keyboard to work it requires EITHER a 4k7 (or 2k2 or lower) resistor between the NMI (pin 17 on Z-80) and D6 (pin 10 on the Z-80) OR the DAT (LCD) expanstion board fitted to port 3.
-The current TEC-1D boards have the JMON MOD resitor connection already there.
+For the keyboard to work it requires EITHER a 4k7 (or 2k2 or lower) resistor between the NMI (pin 17 on Z-80) and D6 (pin 10 on the Z-80) OR the DAT (LCD) expansion board fitted to port 3.
+The current TEC-1D boards have the JMON MOD resistor connection already there.

 The 8x8 LED board is fitted to ports 5 and 6 with the port select strobe of the left hand latch going to port 6.

 If using an LCD, it is to be connected as per the DAT board schematics.

 All ROM files are to be loaded at address **0x0900**.
-If this doesn't suit then just complie the **.Z80** file and change the starting **.ORG** address.
+If this doesn't suit then just compile the **.Z80** file and change the starting **.ORG** address.
 They can be manually typed using the **.lst** file but I recommend using a serial loader.
 See my  [SIO Transfer](https://github.com/bchiha/TEC-1D-Stuff/tree/master/sio_transfer) project.

 ## TEC Invaders (The Return)
-This is my version of the TEC invaders that was originally writen by __Cameron Sheppard__
+This is my version of the TEC invaders that was originally written by __Cameron Sheppard__

 ### To Play
 Use '1' to move Left, '9' to move right and '+' to shoot.
 10 Points for hitting an invader and 50 Points for the UFO on the top row.
 Player has 3 lives and the game is over when all lives are lost.
 You lose a life if the invaders land or you get hit by one of their bombs.
 Invaders come in waves and get faster with less invaders alive.